jtannas/js-charting/README.md

 ### `learning-resources.yml`
 This is a file listing out the various resources I used when learning how to build this project, along with notes on each of them.

-### `package-lock.json`
-This file keeps a 'history' of the dependencies installed and their versions.
-It is useful for being able to reconstruct the exact dependencies that a project used.

-### `package.json`
-Package.json files are a feature of node.js - the server side javascript framework.
-They are used to track metadata about the package (e.g. dependencies, authors, etc...)

 ### `Project Stretch - Bar Chart Project Evaluation Criteria.pdf`
 These are the instructions given to me for the project.